The Son of No One

-The Son of No One is a 2011 American crime thriller film written by Dito Montiel based on a book of the same name, written by Montiel.
+The Son of No One is a 2011 American crime thriller film written and directed by Dito Montiel based on Montiel's book.
 The film is Dito Montiel's third collaboration with actor Channing Tatum.

 Plot

-In 2002, a young cop, Jonathan White, is a rookie officer under Captain Marion Mathers in a Queens neighborhood in New York City, where he grew up.
-To provide for his wife Kerry and ailing young daughter, he works hard to keep his life on track, but this life is threatened when a dark secret bubbles to the surface.
-An anonymous source reveals new information about two unsolved murders from 1986, in the same neighborhood.
+In 2002, Jonathan White is a rookie police officer under Captain Marion Mathers in the Queens, New York, neighborhood where he grew up.
+To provide for his wife Kerry and ailing young daughter, he works hard to keep his life on track, but his life is threatened when a dark secret surfaces.
+An anonymous source reveals new information about two unsolved murders from 1986 in the same neighborhood.
 In 1986, 14-year-old Jonathan killed two men in self-defense.
 His friends Vinnie and Vicky helped him dispose of the bodies and keep their involvement a secret from the authorities.
-The detective on the case, Stanford, knew Jonathan was involved, but disposed of the evidence out of loyalty to Jonathan's late father, who had been his partner.
+The detective on the case, Stanford, knew that Jonathan was involved, but he disposed of the evidence out of loyalty to Jonathan's late father, who had been his partner.
 The boyfriend of Vinnie's mother forced Vinnie to have sex with him.
 Vinnie and Jonathan decided to rob the man and escape, but their plan failed.

-In the present, Jonathan meets with Vinnie, who has descended into mental illness, for the first time in years.
-He has been getting anonymous phone calls and letters threatening to expose what he did 16 years before.
-He contacts Loren Bridges, the reporter who is trying to create a newspaper story out of the source material that has been leaked.
+In 2002, Jonathan meets with Vinnie for the first time in years, and realizes he has descended into mental illness.
+Jonathan has been getting anonymous phone calls and letters threatening to expose what he did 16 years ago, so he contacts Loren Bridges, the reporter who has been trying to create a newspaper story from the source material that has been leaked.
 He tries to convince her not to publish the story, but she refuses and leaves.
-Once she leaves the restaurant, she is followed and murdered by an unseen assailant.
-When Kerry demands to know what is going on, Jonathan admits to her that he was responsible for the killings.
+When she leaves the restaurant, she is followed and murdered by an unknown assailant.
+When Kerry demands to know what is happening, Jonathan admits to her that he was responsible for the killings.